ThaskyTech/Personal-Projects/Trading Bot/trading_bot/README.md

 This bot is provided for educational and research purposes.
 Algorithmic trading involves significant financial risk.
 Past backtest performance does not guarantee future results.
 Always test on a demo account before deploying real capital.
+Also, if you seek to see prior proto types to gain a better understanding of the changes and improvements implemented in v2.0, do contact me via my portfolio site at www.lethasky.co.za.